2008 Summer Paralympics opening ceremony: Artistic section

 Sound of birds chirping resonate in the otherwise silent stadium.
 A sunbird flies from the top of the Bird's Nest.
 Then the sunbird flies down to the golden meadow in the field to awaken a blind singer from his sleep.
 The sunbird chirps in front of him, and the singer translates the sunbird's message for the whole audience with sign language.
 Meanwhile, Chinese and English voice-over is aired "there are dreams in life after all".
 The sunbird and the blind singer Yang Haitao (杨海涛) walk onto the center stage in the field together referred to as the "White Jade Plate".
 Yang performs the song "Heaven" (天域), then saids "My name is Yang Haitao.
 I am blind.
 My home is China.
-If I can see the light for three days, I want to see my father, my mother and you the most…" A white cloud appears, then a trumpeter plays the music of "Hello, Stars" and 300 deaf girls communicate with sign languages, led by 50 sign language teachers.
+If I can see the light for three days, I want to see my father, my mother and you the most..."
+A white cloud appears, then a trumpeter plays the music of "Hello, Stars" and 300 deaf girls communicate with sign languages, led by 50 sign language teachers.
 The girls form a series of circles at the "White Jade Plate" and expand.
 Fireworks are lighted.

 A girl with one leg appears in a wheelchair.
-She wears one red shoe having lost her leg in the Sichuan earthquake.
+She wears one red shoe,as she lost one of her legs in the Sichuan earthquake.
 She is circled by a group of ballet performers dancing with arm aerobics wearing shoes in their hands.
 The girl in the center is then carried around.

 Blind pianist Jin Yuanhui (金元辉) plays the piano to accompany the four seasons theme.
 The plate panels are rotated in different colors to represent different sceneries.